 This is the stage at which a potential customer is evaluating your brand and its offerings.

-Why is this stage critical?
-Because, in it, the user is making a decision – a decision that will determine which solution is to be used (purchased): yours or somebody else’s.
+This stage critical because, in it, the user is making a decision that will determine which solution is to be used (purchased): yours or a competitor’s.

-Your Goal: Customer acquisition by letting the user know how you can help them.
+Customer acquisition by explaining to the user how you can help them.

-Strategy: The above goal is achieved by providing enough informative content so that the user can make an informed decision when making a final decision whether or not to buy a product from you.
+The above goal is achieved by providing enough informative content so that the user can make an informed decision when deciding whether or not to buy a product from you.

 - Case studies